 The Deed Restrictions benefit us all by helping maintain the quality of Champion Forest, making it a safer, cleaner, and more attractive place to live.
 Please take the time to read them and understand how they affect you and your property.
 A violation of a deed restriction can cost you money.
 In Champion Forest, we wholeheartedly value and enforce our deed restrictions.

+The maintenance of our neighborhood, Champion Forest, is dependent on every property owner paying a portion of our joint expenses.
 As residents, we all benefit from services that enhance our community’s value.
-Services like our dedicated security patrols, street lighting, mosquito control, common area maintenance and enforcement of our neighborhood covenants and standards are paid for directly by our annual association dues.
+Services like our street lighting, mosquito control, common area landscaping, maintenance and irrigation, administration, and enforcement of our neighborhood covenants and standards are paid for directly by our annual association dues.

 The responsibility to pay the periodic assessment lies with the property owner.
 You should receive a bill to remind you to pay your assessment, but the ultimate responsibility to pay the assessment falls with the property owner.
 Property owners that don’t pay are subject to an automatic lien and legal enforcement action which includes incurring legal fees, the filing of a lien in the county records, and, ultimately, foreclosure.